UltraRossa/frontend-project-44/README.md

 The games are:

 * **brain-even**
     + *Decide if the given number is odd or even.
-Make sure that you know words 'odd' and 'even' or just answer at random, I'm sure you're lucky enough to pass the game successefully*
+Make sure that you know words 'odd' and 'even' or just answer at random, I'm sure you're lucky enough to pass the game successefully.*
 * **brain-calc**
     + *Have you ever dreamed to be a calculator?
 No?!
 You have a great opportunity to know what it's to be!
 Add, substract or multiply given numbers!*
 * **brain-gcd**